Writing better narration scripts | Amazing Voice

 Typically, we abide by a pause of one unit for a comma, a pause of two units for a period, and a pause of three units for a paragraph.
 This is a general rule-of-thumb, of course.

-Also, take this opportunity to eliminate any run-on sentences.
-Alternatively, if you find yourself stopping too much, then it’s time to delete some punctuation.
+Also, take this chance to reduce any run-on sentences.
+Or if you find you pause too frequently, simplify your punctuation.

 Avoid Abbreviations